 So how do they work?
-You can either attend in person or online.
+You can either attend in person or try an online car auction.
 Cars are listed with a starting price.
-If you are interested in a car, after inspecting it, you can set your maximum bid and once the car hits the floor and comes up at auction you start bidding.
-You must know that there can always be more potential bidders on any given car so expect multiple bid and for the starting price to go up.
+If you are interested in a car, after inspecting it, you can set your maximum bid, and once the car hits the floor and comes up at auction, the car bidding process begins.
+You must know that there can always be more potential bidders on any given car so expect multiple bids and for the starting price to go up.
 But as long as you stick to your maximum budget, you should not have issues with overspending.
 If you don’t buy that exact vehicle, another one may come across soon enough.

 Are Car Auction Prices Worth It?